alphagov/notifications-api/README.md

 ### Postgres

-Install [Postgres.app](http://postgresapp.com/).
+Install [Postgres.app](http://postgresapp.com/) version 9.6.
 You will need admin on your machine to do this.

 ### Redis